Question Time (TV programme): Venues

 Question Time is filmed at a variety of different types of building, these have included: educational buildings, arts venues, and government buildings... airports, religious buildings, and prisons.

 The programme has been broadcast from the Scottish Parliament, the Welsh Parliament, and Westminster Hall.

 Heathrow Airport, Wormwood Scrubs Prison, and the cathedrals of St Paul's and Winchester, have all hosted Question Time.

 LSO St Luke's and the Sage are among the arts venues to have held the programme and Queen Mary University of London and the University of Birmingham have also hosted Question Time.

-2025 locations

-Future locations sometimes change.
-Updates to locations are listed on the Question Time website or on-air.